 Three types of assessments are required for students under state or federal law.

-- According to the Code of Virginia, all students in grades 3-8 and high school are expected to take the Standards of Learning (SOL) state assessments for courses that have an associated test.
+- According to the Code of Virginia, the Standards of Learning (SOL) or Virginia Alternate Assessment Program (VAAP) state assessments are required for:

 - The state General Assembly requires schools to provide all grade 3-8 students a Virginia Growth Assessment (VGA) to measure progress throughout the school year.